Home Arrow Bible Arrow Psalms Arrow Psalms 139

 20 For they speak against you wickedly, and your enemies take your name in vain.

-21 Don’t I hate them, Oh THE EXISTENT ONE, that hate you?
+21 Don't I hate them, oh, Jehovah, that hate you?
 And am not I grieved with those who rise up against you?

 22 I hate them with complete hatred: I count them my enemies.

-23 Search me, Oh God, and know my heart: try me, and know my thoughts:
+23 Search me, Oh God, and know my mind: try me, and know my thoughts:

-24 And see if there be any wicked way in me, and lead me in the way eonian.
+24 And see if there is any wicked way in me and lead me in the Kingdom way.

 1 To the chief Musician, A Psalm of David.
 O LORD, thou hast searched me, and known [me].